skiingbeast2025/85A-TPU-Dry-Box-Time-Calculator/README.md

 - Recommended drying temperature: **50°C**
 - Suggested initial drying time after opening a new spool: **6–7 hours**
 - Keep filament sealed in a dryer box or airtight bag with silica gel between prints.
+- Recommended to only use 85A TPU while using dry times calculated by this app.

 ---